Grombalia

 Grombalia is a Tunisian city located in the Nabeul Governorate.
-Its population was 24,336 (2014 Census), while the population of the municipality was 67,475.
+At the 2014 census, its population was 24,336, while the population of the municipality was 67,475.
 It is the birthplace of former president Moncef Marzouki.

+Grombalia is located at an elevation of 102 meters above sea level and spans an area of 815.5 hectares.
+Its Latin name, "Hukulumbarros," translates to "traveling pigeon."
+Notably, Grombalia is characterized by its fertile lands and strategic geographical position in Cap Bon, making it a significant gateway to the region.
+Moreover, it is considered a suburb of Tunis due to its proximity and connections to the capital city.

 Grombalia has two sister cities.
 Fort Smith, Arkansas, United States and Cisterna, Italy.